coverhound/coverhound-dotenv/README.md

 ## AWS Configuration

-Ensure the machine has has a role that can read the ParameterStore.
+Ensure the machine has a role that can read the ParameterStore.
 There is an existing policy called `ParameterStoreReadOnly` for this.
 Apply it to each `$APPLICATION-$ENV` role.